 WHAT HAPPENS AT AN OB-GYN VISIT?

-At your first visit to your new Ob-Gyn, you may be a little nervous or uncomfortable about what is to happen.
+On your first visit to your new Ob-Gyn, you may be a little nervous or uncomfortable about what is to happen.
 This is why your doctor will oftentimes spend a long time getting to know you so that you start to feel more comfortable.
-During this time, he or she will ask you certain questions about your health, medical history, sexual activity, menstrual cycle, diet and exercise.
+During this time, he or she will ask you certain questions about your health, medical history, sexual activity, menstrual cycle, diet, and exercise.
 After you have talked to your doctor, he or she may perform several exams on you.
 Which exams you may get depends on your age or if you are feeling sick.
-Some of these exams include, a pelvic exam, breast exam, blood tests, cultures or a pap test.
+Some of these exams include a pelvic exam, breast exam, blood tests, cultures, or a pap test.
 After these tests, it is a good time to ask your doctor about any questions you may have.
-Don’t be afraid or embarrassed to ask- all information is kept confidential, and your doctor can’t tell anyone what you say or ask.
+Don’t be afraid or embarrassed to ask-all information is kept confidential, and your doctor can’t tell anyone what you say or ask.